ArisPodotas/DSIT-notes/Machine learning/Notes.md

 $y = \theta^Tx + h$

-from the training data i foarm my cost function (substiture the above) Now I will minimize the cost function
+from the training data i foarm my cost function (substiture the above) Now I will minimize the cost function (take the derivative for theta and set to 0)

 We explain how this regresses to: solve \[\left(\sum_{n=1}^N x_nx_n^T\right) \theta = \sum_{n=1}^N x_n y_n\]